polpagesdev/promptopia-app/README.md

-# AI Prompt Community Platform
+# Promptopia: Share & Discover AI Prompts

-Welcome to the AI Prompt Community Platform, built with Next.js 13!
+Welcome to Promptopia, built with Next.js 13!
 This platform allows users to discover and share AI prompts with the community.
 Explore a wide range of features, from creating and editing prompts to searching for specific prompts by tags, profiles, or names.

 ## Features